 If I find the spring semester too challenging, will I be able to take a Leave of Absence?

 A student must have been enrolled for at least one semester prior to taking a leave, so you cannot take a leave of absence prior to having completed at least one full semester.
 But if you are finding it challenging, please reach out to your program director, academic advisor, or the dean of students for individual guidance.

-The school has set a Leave of Absence (LoA) deadline of noon on November 2, to enable finalization of course offerings for the spring.
+The school had set a Leave of Absence (LoA) deadline of noon on Tuesday, November 10, to enable finalization of course offerings for the spring.

 For further information, please refer to the GSD Leave of Absence page.

 What was the deadline for rescinding an approved Leave of Absence for the spring semester?

 The window to rescind your approved leave was two weeks from November 11.
 Thus, Wednesday, November 25 was the deadline for rescinding your leave.
 If you wish to do so, please contact Sean Conlon.

 If I take a Leave of Absence for the spring semester, am I still eligible for an on-campus job?